jdunkerley/AlteryxAddIns/README.md

 ### Random Number
 This generates a random number based of a sepcified distribution (currently Linear, Normal and LogNormal).
 Based of the Math.Net Numerics package.
 Can be seeded to allow the same sequence each time.

+## Testing the ToolSet

+There is a workflow in the root directory of the repository called `UnitTestRunner`.
+This will run all other workflows in the repository and see if they run successfully.

+Please note unless you have an Api enabled copy of Alteryx you cannot run these when running Alteryx within the Visual Studio debugger as it denies the license.
+The workflow is dependent on the List Runner macro of the CReW macros.